-A multigym is simply a single piece of equipment that enables you to do multiple exercises.
-In some cases that means you can cover almost all the muscle groups in your body. without the need for additional weights or equipment.
-The most popular types of multi gyms use weight stacks.
-However, there are also resistance ones too or ones where you add discs yourselves.
+Put simply, a multigym is a single piece of equipment that enables you to do multiple exercises in one place.
+That means you can effectively cover almost all the muscle groups in your body without the need for multiple pieces of equipment or additional weights.

-Be clear before you buy what it is you want to do on the multi gym.
-Most models will allow you to exercise your chest, back, arms and legs but they do vary in the number of exercises that can be performed on them.
-Look for a multi gym that has at least 11 different exercises on them.
+Whether you’re aiming to lose weight or build strength, multigyms provide incredibly flexible exercise options.
+When choosing your multigym, make sure you understand what it is you want to do on the multigym.
+Most models will allow you to exercise your chest, back, arms and legs, but they do vary in the number of exercises that can be performed on them.